Gravity as the Source of Curvature, not curvature as the source of gravity

 The relationship between gravity and geometry has long been one of the most profound questions in physics.
 Classical mechanics treated gravity as a force acting within flat space.
 Relativity reframed gravity as curvature of spacetime itself.

-PEI does not reject the empirical success of either view.
+PRI does not reject the empirical success of either view.
 Instead, it asks a more foundational question:

 What comes first—curvature or gravity?

-PEI proposes a simple but radical answer:
+PRI proposes a simple but radical answer:

-gravity precedes curvature.
+Gravity precedes curvature.

 2. Flat Space in the Absence of Gravity